>> Your Search for In-depth Micro-controller Programming Course ends here !!<<<

 This is not Arduino Style of programming!

 The course is designed and explained in such a way that, it is generic across any kind of microcontroller.
-The code we develop can be used as templates to quickly come with peripheral driver for your MCUs on chip peripherals.
+The code we develop can be used as templates to quickly come with a peripheral driver for your MCUs on-chip peripherals.